MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 | **Remove-SPOHomeSite** | This won't be supported initially for multiple home sites customers, but the MAC will support this operation.
 Users attempting to use the cmdlet will receive an error message and be redirected to the MAC. |
 >

-#### When to use a separate experience vs Dashboard card level targeting
+#### When to use a separate experience vs dashboard card-level targeting

-Depending on the size of your organization and the information to communicate, you may decide to create a separate experience for each audience you wish to target or use card-level targeting in your Dashboard to provide a targeted experience.
+Depending on the size of your organization and the information to communicate, you may decide to create a separate experience for each audience you wish to target or use card-level targeting in your dashboard to provide a targeted experience.
 There are scenarios in which you may choose one or the other.
 For information on these scenarios, see [Scenarios for creating additional Viva Connections experiences](#scenarios-for-creating-additional-viva-connections-experiences).

 ##### Scenarios for creating additional Viva Connections experiences